huggingface/peft/docs/source/accelerate/fsdp.md

 ## Caveats
 1. Merging when using PEFT and FSDP is currently unsupported and will raise error.
 2. Passing `modules_to_save` config parameter to is untested at present.
-3. GPU Memeory saving when using CPU Offloading is untested at present.
+3. GPU Memory saving when using CPU Offloading is untested at present.